-In this activity you are going to make a website that shows your Scouting profile and teaches a Scouting skill to other people.
-Here is an example of what it might look like:
+In this activity, you're going to make a website that shows your Scouts profile and teaches a skill to others.
+Here's an example of what someone's profile could look like:

 Hello, my name is Raspberry Pi.
 I am a very small computer.
 I like being used for a variety of indoor and outdoor activities.
 On this page, you can find information about my favourite Scouting activities and badges.